Kieran Brennan: Minor and under-21

 Brennan first played for Kilkenny as a member of the minor team in 1974.
-An 8–19 to 3–5 trouncing of Dublin secured a fourth successive provincial title for the team and a first Leinster medal for Brennan.
-The subsequent All-Ireland decider on 1 September 1974 saw Cork providing the opposition.
+An 8–19 to 3–5 trouncing of Dublin secured a fourth successive provincial title for the team and a first Leinster MHC medal for Brennan.
+The subsequent All-Ireland Minor Hurling Championship (MHC) decider on 1 September 1974 saw Cork providing the opposition.
 In a low-scoring game Brennan's side were defeated by 1–10 to 1–8.

 The Kilkenny minors retained their provincial dominance in 1975 with Brennan collecting a second successive Leinster medal following a 2–18 to 3–4 defeat of Dublin once again.
 On 6 September 1975 Kilkenny faced Cork in the All-Ireland decider for the second year in succession.
-The Cats proved much too strong and powered to a 3–19 to 1–14 victory, giving Brennan an All-Ireland Minor Hurling Championship medal.
+The Cats proved much too strong and powered to a 3–19 to 1–14 victory, giving Brennan an All-Ireland MHC medal.

-By 1976 Brennan had joined the Kilkenny under-21 team.
+By 1976, Brennan had joined the Kilkenny under-21 team.
 He won his first Leinster medal that year as Kilkenny accounted for Wexford by 3–21 to 0–5.
-The subsequent All-Ireland final was a replay of the previous year with Cork providing the opposition once again.
+The subsequent All-Ireland U21HC final was a replay of the previous year with Cork providing the opposition once again.
 The Rebels made no mistake on this occasion and secured a 2–17 to 1–8 victory.

-Hennessy won a second successive Leinster medal in 1977 as Wexford were downed once again on a score line of 3–11 to 1–10.
-Cork were once again waiting for Kilkenny in the All-Ireland decider.
-Having been beaten the previous year, the Cats made no mistake on this occasion and secured a narrow 2–9 to 1–9 victory giving Brennan an All-Ireland Under-21 Hurling Championship medal.